stan-dev/pystan2/doc/getting_started.rst

 Windows
 -------

-PyStan requires a working C++ compiler.
-Using PyStan with `Anaconda
+PyStan on Windows requires Python 3.5 or higher and a working C++ compiler.
+If you have already installed Python 3.5 (or higher) and the Microsoft Visual C++ 14.0 (or higher) compiler, running ``pip install pystan`` will install PyStan.
-<https://store.continuum.io/cshop/anaconda/>`_ and Visual Studio 2008 is
+Note that you must specify ``n_jobs=1`` when drawing samples using Stan because PyStan on Windows is not currently able to use multiple processors simultaneously.

-documented in :ref:`windows`.
+If you need to install a C++ compiler, you will find detailed installation instructions in :ref:`windows`.

 Using PyStan
 ============